secrethub/secrethub-xgo/README.md

 ```

 ### `ResolveEnv()`
-Load all of the process's environment variables in a dictionary and replace all values that are a reference to a secret (`secrethub://<path>`) to the value as stored in SecretHub.
-The other values in the dictionary remain untouched.
+Return a dictionary containing the OS environment with all secret references (`secrethub://<path>`) replaced by their corresponding secret values.

 For example, if the following two environment variables are set:
  - `MY_SECRET=secrethub://path/to/secret`